Can an AI agent hit a moving target?: Introduction

-To highlight its fitness in modelling economic agents' expectation formation process, I employ an environment where a government changes its inflation target to `fool' the agent in this economy.
-This is motivated by the early literature in accelerationist controversy.
-Accelerationist or backward looking Phillips curve with adaptive expectation permits a trade-off between inflation and unemployment.
-It was then argued that a government could exploit such an opportunity to maintain a low rate of unemployment through accelerating the money supply process.
-As the agent in this AI algorithm also learns from past experience, it is a form of adaptive expectation.
-Would this AI agent also make systematic errors, and if not, how does it adjust to the new policy regime?
-In other words, can this AI agent learn to converge from one rational expectation equilibrium to another, and hit the moving target of monetary policy?
+I set up the monetary authority to increase the inflation target and accelerate the nominal money supply.
+This setup is inspired by the early literature on the accelerationist controversy.
+An accelerationist or backward-looking Phillips curve with adaptive expectation permits a trade-off between inflation and unemployment.
+It was argued that a government could exploit such an opportunity to maintain a low rate of unemployment by accelerating the money supply process.

+As the agent in this AI algorithm learns from past experience, it is a form of adaptive expectation.
+Through this exercise, I show how AI agents are "smart" enough to adjust to the new policy regime in a general equilibrium model, and how past experiences impact their behaviours during a regime shift.
+This is important for policy experiments in a realistic learning environment with many (heterogeneous) artificial agents living in a general equilibrium framework.

+The rest of the paper is organized as follows.
+Section \ref{lit} provides a literature review.
+Section \ref{model} describes the economic model.
+Section \ref{AI} introduces and discusses the AI framework of bounded rationality.
+Section \ref{experiments} and \ref{results} discuss the experiments conducted, the results, and the discussions.
+The last section concludes.

-\textbf{Related Literature}
+\section{Related Literature}